SourceComb/sc-sprites/README.md

 ## General usage info

 You will need to create an adapter for whatever image loading library you want to use.
-It must be a function that takes the PNG data, and returns a table of
+It must be a function that takes the PNG data as a string, and returns a table with functions:
-functions:

 - `:getWidth()` - gets the width of the PNG canvas
 - `:getHeight()` - gets the height of the PNG canvas